MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

-Add your <abbr  title="Highlighted Content Web Part">HCWP</abbr> to the page, pick Filter instead of Custom query, and set your source to be the document library with your content type and site columns.
+Add your HCWP to the page, pick Filter instead of Custom query, and set your source to be the document library with your content type and site columns.

 Under Filter, pick Filtering by _Year_ which is a column you added.
-And because it's a date/time column, the <abbr  title="Highlighted Content Web Part">HCWP</abbr> will ask you to specify a range of time to filter.
+And because it's a date/time column, the HCWP will ask you to specify a range of time to filter.
 Before, After, or Between.

 In this case – set _Year_ between 01/01/22 and 12/12/22.
-The <abbr  title="Highlighted Content Web Part">HCWP</abbr> will show only documents from that library for 2022.
+The HCWP will show only documents from that library for 2022.

-_Setting up with <abbr  title="Keyword Query Language">KQL</abbr>_
+_Setting up with KQL_

-Add your <abbr  title="Highlighted Content Web Part">HCWP</abbr> and pick Custom Query, and set your source to be the entire Site.
-(If you select Document Library, the <abbr  title="Highlighted Content Web Part">HCWP</abbr> will default to CAML).
+Add your HCWP and pick Custom Query, and set your source to be the entire Site.
+(If you select Document Library, the HCWP will default to CAML).